Ollynov/t-school-fullstack-2/deployment/README.md

 In our app.js we were listening on port 8000 (code down at bottom of file).
 We need to change 8000 to be the following:
 `process.env.PORT || 8000`

+The `||` is an `or` statement, which means that if you don't have your process.env.PORT variable setup, then it will default to port 8000.

 This process.env.PORT is an environment variable, which is a variable that is saved on your computer system, and then can be referenced.
 [Process.env](https://nodejs.org/api/process.html#process_process_env) is a node module that returns the user's current environment.
 If we are to console.log it, it would look something like this:
 ```javascript
 {